 - Bring only small bags, backpacks are not allowed inside the museum.

 - Be courteous to others especially when taking pictures.
-There are also others waiting for their turn even though there isn’t a line.
+There are also others waiting for their turn even though there is no line.

-- Observe silence even outside the galleries, remember you are in a museum and not in a park.
+- Observe silence even outside the galleries because remember that you are in a museum.

 - Noticed most of the people are just taking selfies, please take time to read and give the attention that the artworks deserves.

-- On weekends, be there at opening time because most people came in the afternoon.
+- On weekends, be there at opening time because most people come in the afternoon.

 We were able to roam around the museum for two hours but we decided to take another look at the displays.
 It was a good decision to spend our saturday in Pinto Art Museum.
 There are still two buildings under construction and we hope to visit it again when all are built.